 Strong Car Sales in the USA in January 2015

-New light vehicle registrations in the USA increased by 13.7% during January 2015 compared to a year ago.
-The growth in car sales in the USA were partly due to January 2014 being a weak month due to extreme winter weather but economic strength and low fuel prices also contributed to make January 2015 the strongest first month of a calendar year for American car sales since 2001.
+New light-vehicle registrations in the USA increased by 13.7% during January 2015 compared to a year ago.
+The growth in car sales in the USA was partly due to January 2014 being a weak month due to extreme winter weather but economic strength and low fuel prices also contributed to making January 2015 the strongest first month of a calendar year for American car sales since 2001.

 As usual, light truck sales in the USA were stronger than passenger car sales.
 Light truck sales increased by 19% to 631,700 new vehicle registrations.
 Passenger car sales increased by 8% to 514,200 cars.

 In Brazil, the light vehicle market contracted by nearly a fifth.
-The Brazilian car market, and broader economy, has been in decline since the second quarter of 2014.
+The Brazilian car market and the broader economy have been in decline since the second quarter of 2014.

 Continued Car Sales Growth in China in January 2015